Action Camera Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Action Camera Video Editor workflows is accidental overwrites due to:
+An easily common mistake in Action Camera Video Editor workflows is losing hours of work due to:

 • Software Crashes: Minimize risk by configuring restore points.